sherlock-project/sherlock/README.md

 present working directory and to mount it at `/opt/sherlock/results` on the docker container.
 The `-o /opt/sherlock/results/text.txt` option tells `sherlock` to output the result.

-Or you can simply use "Docker Hub" to run `sherlock`:
+Or you can use "Docker Hub" to run `sherlock`:
 ```
 docker run theyahya/sherlock user123
 ```

 ### Using `docker-compose`

-You can also use the `docker-compose.yml` file from the repository and use this command
+You can use the `docker-compose.yml` file from the repository and use this command:

 ```
 docker-compose run sherlok -o /opt/sherlock/results/text.txt user123